-One popular source of comfort has been nostalgic show watching.
+One popular source of comfort has been nostalgic show-watching.
 And as we all turn to these old favorites, questions arise.
 Where are some of the classic actors and actresses from these shows?
 Well, a lot of them are still going strong.
-For example, at 78, Karen Grassle from Little House on the Prairie is still stunning at 78.
+For example, at 79, Karen Grassle from Little House on the Prairie is still stunning as ever.

 As the matriarch of the family, Grassle took up the role of Ma, formally Caroline Ingalls.
 Viewers watched as she and Charles Ingalls raised a growing family in a quaint but intricate environment.
 But what happened to her beyond her life in the little house?
 Well, even when not on screen, Grassle continued a successful acting career, just as she’d always wanted.